nathanMcL/Student.Originated.Software/Servers/READme.md

 Currently (2.24.24) I care more about the function of everthing.
-I want to keep it simple so that the larger the project grows you can still trace the file paths.
+I want to keep it simple so that the larger the project grows, I can still trace the file paths.
 The color scheme feels too bland,<br> and I'm not sure I like the verticle footer, maybe make it thinner... or not have a verticle footer...